dominicjonas/weather-47/README.md

     - This is needed if the current key has expired (after 50 calls).
     - 'lib' folder
      - 'accuWeatherApi.js' --> key
+- yarn start / npm start to run the app in your browser.